 - Own your metrics.
 In the case above, why not ask the team to rank themselves?
 Everyone should measure for themselves; don’t measure someone else.

 - Don’t connect metrics to rewards.
 Really, do I need to explain this?
 Just a few random words regarding this… banks 2008 crisis?

 - Promote values and transparency.
-For me, being Agile is about being transparant as much as possible and even a bit more.
-By making metrics as transparant as possible, you also minimize people rigging the system.
+For me, being Agile is about being transparent as much as possible and even a bit more.
+By making metrics as transparent as possible, you also minimize people rigging the system.

 - Visualize and humanize.
 Make sure your metrics are visible and understandable by everyone (or at least people related to the organization) in a split second.
 A traffic light in a DevOps environment is very easy to understand.

 - Try something else, experiment.
-Read blogs, go to conferences, read books, do a training, get insights how you can improve your metrics and also experiment with new metrics.
+Read blogs, go to conferences, read books, do Management 3,0 Workshop, get insights on how you can improve your metrics and also experiment with new metrics.

 To conclude, there are many ways to provide feedback and feedback based on metrics is great, but promise me you won’t rank your team or employees with just a single number.